gwen-interpreter/gwen-web/README.md

 Gwen-web is a web automation engine that runs inside the [gwen](https://github.com/gwen-interpreter/gwen) interpreter.
-It allows teams to automate front end web tests by writing acceptance specifications instead of code.
-It provides users with the ability to write and debug tests interactively before committing them to an automation cycle.
+It allows teams to automate front end web tests by writing specifications instead of code.
+It also provides users with the ability to write and debug tests interactively before committing them to an automation cycle.

-Once the tests have been written, gwen-web is able to run the them sequentially or in parallel.
+Once the tests have been written, gwen-web is able to run them sequentially or in parallel.
 It can also target different types of browsers including Firefox, Chrome, IE and Safari.

-Reports showing the status of each test execution (passed and failed), the time taken to execute each step, screenshots on failures, current environment variables and meta information can also be generated.
+Reports showing the status of each test execution, including timings, screenshots, slideshows, and captutrd runtime data can also be generated.

 Key Features
 ------------
-- Tests are plain text acceptance specifications
+- Tests are plain text specifications
 - Tests can be run in batch mode or interactively
 - Tests can be run sequentially or in parallel
 - REPL console allows verifying before running